oktadev/okta-blog/_source/_posts/2022-05-04-angular-microfrontend-deploy.md

 ## Review the Angular micro-frontends project using Webpack and Module Federation

-Let's start by refreshing our memories about where we left off—dust off your project from the first post.
+Let's start by refreshing our memories—dust off your project from the first post.
 Just like last time, we'll need both IDE and the terminal.

 We have the host application, `shell`, and two micro-frontend remotes, `mfe-basket` and `mfe-profile`.
 We're using `@angular-architects/module-federation` to help facilitate the Module Federation plugin configuration.
 The cupcake basket functionality code resides in the shared library, and we share authenticated state using Okta's SDKs.